Are you searching for the best chicken treats for your backyard flocks. Here you will get a list of “What can chickens eat and what not.”

 Sesame seeds

 Yes, the chicken goes nuts eating sesame seeds.
-They contain a high amount of nutritional value, like fat, carbohydrates, and protein.
+They contain high nutritional value, like fat, carbohydrates, and protein.
 Because of their small size, chicken flocks love to peck them.

 Coconut